samyyy2423/dependency_checker/README.md

 - Vulnerabilities: Critical=0, High=1, Moderate=3, Low=5
 - AutoFix: ✅ Applied

-Precautions ⚠️
+⚠️ Precautions

-Auto-fix may change your lockfile → always check with git diff before committing.
+Always review changes after auto-fix:

+git diff

 --force will install breaking changes.
-Use it only if you’re ready to test everything.
+Use only if you’re ready to test thoroughly.

-In monorepos, only packages/*/ is scanned.
-If your layout is different, extend the script.
+Monorepo support is limited to packages/*/.
+Extend script if your layout is different.

-This tool is not a replacement for Dependabot/Renovate/Snyk — think of it as a local helper.
+This is a helper, not a replacement for tools like Dependabot, Renovate, or Snyk.

-Good practices
+✅ Best Practices

-Run this before cutting a release.
+Run before every release.

-Add it to CI to block merges if there are critical/high vulnerabilities.
+Integrate into CI/CD to block merges if critical/high vulnerabilities exist.

-Share the Markdown report in PRs so everyone knows what’s going on.
+Share the Markdown report with your team for visibility.